GauravChinavle/node-mysql-seq/README.md

 # CRUD operation using Sequalize ORM

 ### Description
-This project performs CRUD operation `sequelize ORM` with validating user input with middleware `JOI`.
+This project performs CRUD operation using `sequelize ORM` with validating user input with middleware `JOI`.

 ### How to use ?
   ```